Erobober/less-vs-sass/README.md

 ## Conditionals

 Sass has formal `if` and `if-else` statements.
 This can be particularly useful in mixins that have arguments.
-Suppose you wanted to make a mixin for CSS-only triangles (for speech bubbles or tool tips) as in this website: [cssarrowplease](http://cssarrowplease.com/).
-You might have a mixin that allows you to pass in the argument for which direction the arrow will go:
+Suppose you wanted to make a mixin for CSS-only triangles (for speech bubbles or tool tips) as [cssarrowplease](http://cssarrowplease.com/) demonstrates.
+In this case, you might have a mixin that allows you to pass in the argument for which direction the arrow will go:

 ```css
 .mixin(direction) {